 We currently offer the following courses online, and we are continuously adding to this list by generating new content and formatting existing courses to be taken online.
 Check back often to see the latest online course offerings.

-Coming in spring 2017, InBIA will be adding specialty courses to the online learning catalog, allowing learners to continue their education in the ever-changing field of business incubation based on the convenience of personal schedules.
+In Spring 2017, InBIA added specialty courses to the online learning catalog, allowing learners to continue their education in the ever-changing field of business incubation based on the convenience of personal schedules.

 These courses are designed with the learner in mind, understanding that furthering knowledge is valuable but not always obtainable due to time constraints and commitments.
 Each course offered will be online self-paced, allowing you to progress at your own schedule and take the course anytime that is convenient for you.
 Like an in-person course, the online courses challenge and equip you with the knowledge you need to propel your career and add value for your clients.
 When you sign up for online self-paced education, you gain access to the knowledge of experienced instructors through written materials, industry-specific curated videos and case studies.
 For each course you enroll, you will be given 30 days of access to course materials and an end-of-course (EOC) exam.
 By passing the EOC exam, you will be given a certificate of completion through our online certificate management system, Accredible.

 This course provides insight into the field of biotechnology incubator facilities and information regarding the importance of these programs.
 Incubators that support biotech startups have very specific needs and requirements.
 Examining ways to ensure that a variety of services are provided which go above and beyond those of a typical incubation program, the information provided within this course includes the types of business models of biotech incubators, focusing on their impact within the ecosystem, how to ensure sustainability, and the best client and facility based operational methods to ensure incubator success.
 Other key takeaways from this course are:

 - Effective ways to ensure client expectations coincide with incubator provisions

 - Best practices for ensuring facility resources meet efficacy standards